 The license shall be valid for a period of five years and may be renewed upon expiry.
 The healthcare establishment shall make a request for the renewal of its License prior to the expiration date.
 A renewed License shall not be issued unless the License fee is received by the IHRA.
 The license will not be renewed if the IHRA regulations and/or requirements are not met.

-REVOCATION OF LICENSE
+REVOCATION AND SUSPENSION OF LICENSE

 A License granted to a HCE can be suspended or revoked or refused for renewal if it fails to comply with the standards set forth in the QHSS, violates provisions of the IHR Act 2018, involved in instances of serious medical negligence and system failures, indulges in fraud or misrepresentation to obtain a License, refuses to undergo inspection and/or fails to comply with the Licensing Regulations of the IHRA.